supahgreg/tt-rss-web-static/docs/FAQ.md

 `90vh` means "90% of viewport height".
 This works on Chromium and derivatives, you can use `90%` for Firefox.

-### I want to migrate to a different database

-One common use case for this is moving from MySQL to PostgreSQL.

-If you don't want to migrate your stored articles, export and import your feeds via OPML, which would also migrate your tt-rss settings and filters.

-If you want to migrate your articles, use [data-migration](https://git.tt-rss.org/fox/ttrss-data-migration.git/tree/README.md) plugin.

 ### Feeds stop updating for users who rarely login

 This is controlled by a global configuration setting.
 You can override (or disable) it through environment or `config.php` by setting `TTRSS_DAEMON_UPDATE_LOGIN_LIMIT` to `0`.